huahaiy/talks/conj2018/PITCHME.md

 - Data driven
   - Easy to defeat/abuse by adversaries (e.g. Tay)
   - Hard to debug and bend it to the creator's will
-  - By design, unlikely to be fixable with data alone
+  - By design, unlikely to be fixable

 - Symbolic
   - Easy to build rigid/brittle systems